Skip to content

 Spark and One NZ are also switching off 3G with similar timelines to 2degrees.

-International providers have already started to shut down their 3G networks.
+International providers are continuing to shut down their 3G networks - this includes Australia.

 Why is this happening?